mike99mac/zlma/README.md

 ## Creating a database
 To create and populate a new database, perform the following steps:

 - Create a database with the ``init`` subcommand.
-This should create a database and a table in mariacmdb.
+This should create a database and a table in zlma.

 ```
-$ mariacmdb init
+$ zlma init
 ```

 - Check that the database was created.
 Use the ``desc`` subcommand to list the attributes of the ``servers`` table: